 - Liquidation preference

 Understanding Appropriate Sources and Methods of Raising Capital

 As your company begins to engage in capital raising, it’s important to realize that there are different sources of funds available at each stage.
 The list below breaks down appropriate sources by round.
 To improve your chance of success, it’s critical to determine the most fitting target for your business.
-As you might imagine, raising money for a startup requires a completely different approach than raising money for a more established business.
+As you might imagine, raising money for an early-stage startup requires a completely different approach than raising money for a more established business.